kaushik-sil/Priority_Tatsum_Wellnes/README.md

 # Priority_Tatsum_Wellnes
 Coding Assignment for Tatsum Wellness .
-Priority Application with he rest API's.
+Priority Application with the rest API's.
 Sample data for saving User object given in the Readme File

 Server port of the application has been initialized to localhost:8081